Case Study #5

 Text-to-Donate setup resource hub

-A structured resource hub on the Give Lively website guiding nonprofits through setup, configuration, and best practices for Text-to-Donate — part of the broader help documentation and onboarding layer built for the product.
+Structured resource hub guiding nonprofits through setup, configuration, and best practices for Text-to-Donate — part of the help documentation and onboarding layer built for the product.

 View resource hub